-Sound is all around us and can be measured to protect and inform us, as some sounds are not safe.
+The sound is all around us and can be measured to protect and inform us, as some sounds are not safe.
 In fact, loud noise can actually damage our hearing.
 So, the intensity of a sound is measured using decibel.
-As the human ear is incredibly sensitive, you can hear everything from your fingertip brushing lightly over your skin to a loud thunder clap.
-As far powe> is concerned, the sound of the thunderclap is approximately 1,000,000,000,000 times more powerful than the smallest audible sound.
+As the human ear is incredibly sensitive, you can hear everything from your fingertip brushing lightly over your skin to a loud thunderclap.
+As far as power is concerned, the sound of the thunderclap is approximately 1,000,000,000,000 times more powerful than the smallest audible sound.
 That makes a huge difference!

 - When power is given: